socialray/makahiki-ktuh/doc/installation.rst

 database.
 Be sure to read the README file; on OS/X you must edit sysctl.conf in order to ensure that the server runs correctly.
-Once installed, be sure that your PostgreSQL installation's bin/ directory is on $PATH so that ``pg_config`` is defined.
-Note for Unix users: you must download postgres-dev in order to get the pg_config command.
+Once installed, be sure that your PostgreSQL installation's bin/ directory is on $PATH so that ``pg_config`` and ``psql`` are defined.
+Note for non-Mac users: you must download postgres-dev in order to get the pg_config command.
+It is important that the user "postgres" is "trusted" so that you can connect to the server as the user "postgres" locally without authentication.
+This should be the default behavior.

 .. _Python: http://www.python.org/download/
 .. _Python Imaging Library: http://www.pythonware.com/products/pil/